Nathan Ake: How would Bournemouth defender improve Manchester City?

 Most crucially, Bournemouth are better with Ake than without him.
 Since his permanent switch in 2017, the Cherries' win percentage jumps by eight per cent with him in the team and they concede fewer goals, too.

-Chelsea could have activated a £40m buy-back clause in Ake's contract in January, but now Manchester City look set to swoop in a deal to help ease their defensive issues.
+Chelsea could have activated a £40m buy-back clause in Ake's contract in January, but now Manchester City have swooped to help ease their defensive issues.

-Ake would be a solid addition and offers the versatility Guardiola admires, in addition to keeping possession under pressure, consistency and experience at just 25 years old.
+Ake is a solid addition and offers the versatility Guardiola admires, in addition to keeping possession under pressure, consistency and experience at just 25 years old.

 City's defensive woes